-When caring for palm trees on your property, it's also important to understand how to remove them.
-For example, if you have a coconut palm (Cocos nucifera, U.S. Department of Agriculture plant hardiness zones 10 to 12) growing in your yard, you may need to know how to prune it to a more appropriate size or shape, transplant it to a new location or even get rid of it completely.
+When caring for palm trees on your property, it's also important to understand how to remove them by pruning them to a more appropriate size or shape, transplanting them to a new location, or even getting rid of them completely.
 Following the right procedures and safety tips will help ensure you can remove a palm tree effectively and safely.

 Pruning Palm Trees